Maximinodotpy/articles/040 - Line Chart with Svelte/_blog/article.md

 <path d={path} class="line" fill="url(#gradient)"/>
 ```

-Lastly we add text labels to our diagram.
+Lastly, we add text labels to our Diagram.
 Mind the `text-anchor` and `dominant-baseline` attributes.

 ```svelte
 <!-- Show Labels -->